Volvo C30: Equipment

 On the High Performance and Premium Sound, it is possible to play CDs with music in MP3 and WMA formats, and they are fitted with an extra AUX connector for connecting auxiliary equipment such as a portable MP3 player.
 Starting in the spring of 2007, an adapter for connecting an iPod or a USB flash drive will also be available as an accessory.

 The 2008 model year brings some minor changes, mostly adapting the interior to the facelifted S40/V50 and including as standard an Aux audio socket.

 The 2009 model year moved the Volvo badge from the hatch handle to the glass area above it, enlarged the font and increased the space between the letters.
 It also brought other small changes such as including the hard load cover as standard.

-Polestar Performance Software (2011-2013)

-Tuning software for 2008 or later model years C30, C70 and S40 vehicle models with T5 engine went on sale in the US for MSRP of $1,295 starting on 2011-11-14.

 Engines and transmissions

+Globally, Volvo C30 was offered with 9 different engines.

 Safety

 The C30 continues Volvo's marketing strategy to put safety as a primary concern (IntelliSafe).
 This is demonstrated through some recently developed safety features, including a method of overcoming the "blind spots" in the driver's view to the rear through a system known as BLIS (Blind Spot Information System).

 The C30 also features a four-wheel anti-lock braking system (ABS), electronic stability program (ESP), traction control system and front, side and curtain airbags, front and rear crumple zones, and a stiff occupant cell.

 The Insurance Institute for Highway Safety (IIHS) awarded the Volvo C30 their Top Safety Pick award.
 The C30 was granted its highest rating of "good" in front, side, rear and roof strength tests and has Electronic Stability Control as standard equipment to receive the award.

 The Volvo C30 has a patented front and rear structure using four different grades of steel to absorb and redistribute impact energy around the body of the coupe.
 Volvo's Whiplash Protection System and Side Impact Protection System with side airbags and Inflatable Curtain are also standard.
 The seat belts have pretensioners to protect the occupants against unexpected accidents.

 The car also uses Volvo's Intelligent Driver Information System (IDIS) which continuously monitors the car's preemptive systems such as steering wheel angle, pedal depressions, and overall factors that help the vehicle's computer to decide if the driver is busy or distracted merging or turning, and will then accordingly delay certain data or alerts that are unimportant.

 The C30 has been criticized because in an effort to make it more responsive in curves it has become less reliable on ice or snow where the rear end can more easily lose its grip compared to other Volvo models.